vishnudattaj/SemanticFrameIdentifier/README.md

-# 📄 Financial Frame Extractor
+# 📄 Semantic Frame Identifier

 A Python/NLTK-based Natural Language Processing (NLP) tool for extracting semantic frames from text related to finance, commerce, and business.